Entongsu/work/work_log.md

 # PBD

 ## week 6
+### 1.
-1. In this week, I used the python console in the blender to create muscle objects by coding and modified it by using "knife" to create the triangle mesh on the surface of cone.
+ In this week, I used the python console in the blender to create muscle objects by coding and modified it by using "knife" to create the triangle mesh on the surface of cone.
 And I have improved the model step by step.
 And all of the process can be completed by coding, which can improve the effiency, especially when we need to create a lot of objects.

+  #### 1).
-  1).Creating the the surface, but the location of particle is not ideal.
+  Creating the the surface, but the location of particle is not ideal.

  <div align=center>
 <img src="https://github.com/Entongsu/work/blob/master/image/1.png"  width="200" height="200"  />